karllhughes/learn/_posts/2021-07-01-technical-writer-for-hire.md

 ---
 layout: post
 title: How to Find a Technical Writer for Hire
-description: "In this post, you'll learn how to find freelance technical writers to help you produce blog posts and other content online."
+description: In this post, you'll learn how to find freelance technical writers to help you produce blog posts and other content online.
 categories: content-marketing
+cta: Call
 author: karl
 date: 2021-07-01T12:37:22.640Z
 img: /assets/posts/photo-1487528278747-ba99ed528ebc.jpg
-cta: Call
 ---
 Most companies that want to [start a technical blog](https://draft.dev/learn/three-questions) just need a few writers to produce a steady stream of content.
 But that is easier said than done.
 Very few software developers have the capacity and desire to write blog posts for their marketing efforts, and non-technical writers won’t [be able to speak with the authenticity required](https://draft.dev/learn/b2d-marketing-tips).